thegetty/quire-docs/content/community/mcn-ku-event.md

 {{< q-figure id="kansas-union" >}}

 This hands-on workshop will serve as an introduction to [Quire](https://quire.getty.edu), an open-source publishing tool developed by Getty and available for anyone to use for free.
-Held in conjunction with the annual [MCN](https://mcn.edu/) conference at Kansas University, this workshop is **free with registration** and open to all levels of technical experience.
+Held in conjunction with the annual [MCN](https://mcn.edu/) conference at the [University of Kansas](https://ku.edu/), this workshop is **free with registration** and open to all levels of technical experience.
 Attendance is limited to 25 participants.
 Boxed lunch will be provided.

 **Tuesday, October 22, 2024**<br />
 Rock Chalk Room, Kansas Union, 4th Floor<br />
-Kansas University<br />
+University of Kansas<br />
 Lawrence, Kansas<br />

 <div class="headless-table">